 Note: Please be aware that graduate and professional programs have certain limits regarding the transferability of courses.
 You should consult with your specific school or department concerning transfer courses.

-Please click on the following Community College Districts to find our General Education Curriculum Equivalency Guide:
+Please click on the following Community College Districts to find our University Curriculum Equivalency Guide:

 For additional transfer information on majors, scholarships, and special programs please check out our Quick Connect Guides.